phyohan88/AirBnB-clone/README.md

 Create and return a new booking from a spot specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization: Spot must NOT belong to the current user
+- Require proper authorization: Spot must NOT belong to the current user
-* Request
+- Request

-  * Method: ?
+  - Method: POST
-  * URL: ?
+  - URL: "/spots/:spotId/bookings"
-  * Body:
+  - Body:

     ```json
     {